SyedTaqii/Article-Summarizer/README.md

 This repository contains code and a fine-tuned T5 model for generating concise, abstractive summaries of long news articles.

-The demo app is deployed on Streamlit Community Cloud (replace the URL below with your app's URL):
+The demo app is deployed on Streamlit Community Cloud:

 https://article-summarizer-taqi-tallal.streamlit.app/